Course Search 2024-2025

 This Honors-level course includes coverage of medical terminology, basic biochemistry, cell and tissue structure and the 11 systems of the human body (integumentary, skeletal, muscular, nervous, endocrine, circulatory, lymphatic, digestive, respiratory, urinary and reproductive).
 This course is recommended for students interested in a profession such as medicine, nursing, physical therapy, pharmacy, physical education or public health.
 Laboratory activities will include microscopic analysis of tissue specimens as well as several dissections to accompany the subject matter.

-Autonomous and Mobile Robotics (Honors)
+Engineering and Robotics

 Instructor: Department Staff